A community of harvesters

 “Thank you for helping the Brant family.
 It’s hugely appreciated,” Brant said.
 “Thanks for helping end this chapter.”

-Helping with Brant harvest were Newmann Wheatley Farms, Trey Langford and Mack Calloway from Gary Barker’s Farm, Bortz Farms, Panek Brothers, Kent Brubaker, Matt Flora family, Charles Riffey, Hirt Farms, Doug and Randy Brubaker, Brett Armstrong, Duane DeWeese, John Hamm, and Scoular Grain provided trucks.
+Helping with Brant harvest were Newmann Wheatley Farms, Trey Langford and Mack Calloway from Gary Barker’s Farm, Bortz Farms, Panek Brothers, Kent Brubaker, Matt Flora family, Charles Riffey, Hirt Farms, Doug and Randy Brubaker, Brett Armstrong, Duane DeWeese and John Hamm.